Algotron/The_Loop/README.md

 # The_Loop
-A game made of lots of useless threads
+A game in construction to learn the threads in PosX.